ji8sw/LingLang/README.md

 # Ling Language

 Ling is a simple, interpreted programming language created for fun and learning.
 It provides basic programming principles and is designed to be easy to use.
+Ling is a WIP and everything is subject to change.

 ## Features